Complaints and Appeals

 These types of decisions are called “Adverse Actions.”
 If any of these actions occur, we will send you a letter explaining what the decision is and why we made that decision.
 It will also include information about your appeal rights.

-You may file an Appeal within 30 days from the date on the Adverse Action letter.
+You may file an Appeal within 60 calendar days from the date on the Adverse Action letter.
 You may also request copies of any documentation Louisiana Healthcare Connections used to make the decision about your care or Appeal.
 You can also request a copy of your member records.

 Louisiana Healthcare Connections maintains records of each Appeal, as well as all responses, for six (6) years.